-Knowledge and understanding:
+Knowledge and Understanding

-- 1. Demonstrate capacity for independent thought and an autonomous approach to their own learning and continuing professional development. - 2.
-Reflect on learning processes and individual performance in order to effectively plan, design, lead and manage practical activities. - 3.
-Identify, analyse and make effective use of knowledge and understanding of the underpinning human structure and function involved in sport performance. - 4.
-Identify, explain and analyse key concepts, disciplines and principles in the theoretical underpinnings of Sport, Coaching and Physical Education. - 5.
-Analyse the impact of historical, social, political, economic and cultural factors on regional, national and international sport and exercise.
+LO no. On successful completion of the named award, students will be able to: Module Code/s Award State below if HNC or HND 1.
+Demonstrate capacity for independent thought and an autonomous approach to their own learning and continuing professional development All HNC/HND 2.
+Reflect on learning processes and individual performance in order to effectively plan, design, lead and manage practical activities HCPE1001, HCPE1002, HCPE1003, HCPE1007, HCPE2001, HCPE2002, HCPE2005.
+HCPE2007 HNC/HND 3.
+Identify, analyse and make effective use of knowledge and understanding of the underpinning human structure and function involved in sport performance HCPE1001, HCPE2001 HNC/HND 4.
+Identify, explain and analyse key concepts, disciplines and principles in the theoretical underpinnings of Sport, Coaching and Physical Education HCPE1002, HCPE1003, HCPE1005, HCPE1006, HNC/HND

+HCPE1007, HCPE 1008, HCPE2002, HCPE2004 5.
+Analyse the impact of historical, social, political, economic and cultural factors on regional, national and international sport and exercise HCPE1004, 1006, 2004 HNC/HND